elizangelaxavier/Microsoft-DP200/instructions/dp-200-02_instructions.md

 3. Explain Azure Data Lake Storage
 4. Upload data into Azure Data Lake

+> **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
+Document the Lab number, note the technology, Describe the issue, and what was the resolution.
+Save this document as you will refer back to it in a later module.

 ## Exercise 1: Choose a data storage approach in Azure

 Estimated Time: 15 minutes